She met with a President inside the White House. Now she's protesting outside.

 Praeli, who was 5 when she came to the United States from Ica, Peru, is now an immigration policy associate at FWD.us, an advocacy group started by Facebook CEO Mark Zuckerberg and other tech leaders.

 The 24-year-old is one of more than 150,000 Dreamers facing this week's deadline.
-Her DACA protection is set to expire early next year, meaning she falls into a group that has until Thursday to submit renewal paperwork.
+Her DACA protection is set to expire early next year, meaning she falls into a group that has until the end of the day Thursday to submit renewal paperwork.
 They're the last Dreamers who can file to renew before DACA ends under the Trump administration's action.

 Praeli says she's sent in her application and gone to an appointment where officials recorded her biometric data.